Join our upcoming Incentive Planning webinar on December 12. Register now.

 Again, incentive pay is a merit-based compensation awarded outside guaranteed hourly or salary wages directly tied to achieving performance goals, objectives, or milestones.

-Bonus pay, or performance bonus, is a form of incentive pay consisting of a one-time lump sum payment typically awarded at year-end — it also can apply during the course of employment when employees reach certain milestones, such as hitting quarterly sales goals by specific dates.
-The latter would then be a part of the incentive plan.
-Bonuses are often based on a department or the company reaching a particular goal.
+However, an employee bonus can also apply during the course of employment as employees reach certain milestones, such as hitting quarterly sales targets by specific dates.
+This cash bonus would then be a part of the incentive pay plan.

 Some common monetary incentive bonus examples include: